GovCompass

 The May 2026 Digital Omnibus is a provisional political agreement that defers the high-risk deadlines, not the bar for responsible AI.
 Standalone Annex III obligations move to 2 December 2027 and product-embedded Annex I systems to 2 August 2028, pending formal adoption expected in July 2026.

-In May 2026, the European Council and European Parliament reached a provisional political agreement on the so-called Digital Omnibus for AI.
-This series of targeted amendments to the EU AI Act, and to related legislation such as the GDPR, gives the market more breathing room, but simultaneously introduces new, sharp rules.
-For many organizations, the accord feels like a relief, since the strict deadlines for high-riskriskIn the EU AI Act's terms, the combination of the probability that a harm occurs and the severity of it if it does.
-The link between a principle (via the harm that would breach it) and a control (the measure that reduces it).
-Naming the harm and assessing its risk is required by Art.
-9 before any mitigation measure is chosen.
-See harm, control, residual risk.Open full entry → AI systems are shifting significantly.
+In May 2026, the European Council and European Parliament reached a provisional political agreement on the so-called Digital OmnibusDigital OmnibusAn EU amending package that adjusts parts of the EU AI Act, including the application dates for high-risk obligations.
+As of July 2026 it has been adopted by the European Parliament and the Council and awaits publication in the Official Journal; verify the current status and dates against the official text.
+See EU AI Act.Open full entry → for AI.
+This series of targeted amendments to the EU AI ActEU AI ActRegulation (EU) 2024/1689, the European Union's law on artificial intelligence.
+It takes a risk-based approach: prohibited practices, requirements for high-risk AI systems, transparency obligations for specific uses, and a separate regime for general-purpose AI models.
+Obligations are divided between providers and deployers.
+See general-purpose AI, conformity assessment.Open full entry →, and to related legislation such as the GDPRGDPRRegulation (EU) 2016/679, the General Data Protection Regulation, the EU's law on the processing of personal data.
+It applies to AI wherever personal data enters training, inputs, outputs, or logs, and it operates alongside the EU AI Act rather than being replaced by it.
+See controller, processor, lawful basis, DPIA.Open full entry →, gives the market more breathing room, but simultaneously introduces new, sharp rules.
+For many organizations, the accord feels like a relief, since the strict deadlines for high-risk AI systemshigh-risk AI systemAn AI system that falls under the EU AI Act's strictest requirements, following Article 6.
+There are two routes in: a system that is a product or safety component covered by the Union harmonization legislation in Annex I and subject to third-party conformity assessment, or a system used in one of the areas listed in Annex III, such as employment, education, or access to essential services.
+Article 6(3) contains a filter: an Annex III system is not high-risk if it does not pose a significant risk of harm to health, safety, or fundamental rights, although a system that profiles natural persons is always high-risk.
+See EU AI Act, Annex III, conformity assessment.Open full entry → are shifting significantly.
 But make no mistake: the bar for responsible AIresponsible AIThe set of principles an AI system should live up to: fairness, safety and reliability, privacy, security and robustness, transparency and explainability, accountability, and human oversight.
 Widely shared and sitting under the EU AI Act and the major frameworks.
 On their own the principles are statements of intent; the law turns them into duties that cannot be met unless they are carried inside the organization's governance, which is how responsible AI lands in governance rather than beside it.
-GovCompass organizes the seven principles into a control framework, the GovCompass-7, one pillar per principle.
-See principle, pillar, governance.Open full entry → remains as high as ever, and the supervisory authorities are operational.
+The seven principles are organized into seven pillars, one pillar per principle.
+See principle, pillar, governance.
+The seventh principle carries two names in practice: human oversight in the seven-pillar model, and human-centricity in the IAPP AIGP body of knowledge; the substance overlaps.Open full entry → remains as high as ever, and the supervisory authorities are operational.

 What does this accord mean exactly for your organization?
-In this article we analyse the four most important changes and explain why now is the moment to structurally embed AI governance, rather than using the extra time as an excuse to do nothing.
+In this article we analyze the four most important changes and explain why now is the moment to structurally embed AI governance, rather than using the extra time as an excuse to do nothing.

 The four most important changes from the AI Omnibus accord